Nsustain/.github/profile/README.md

-maintenance page is designed such that we can deploy it just by cloning this repository and using `docker compose` to load the official docker nginx image.
+maintenance page is designed such that we can deploy it just by cloning this repository and using `docker compose` to run our maintenance page, which is built on top of the Docker official nginx image.

 <br>